onomondo/pcap-generator/README.md

 `pcap-generator` can be used both in Node and in the browser.
 In Node.js it uses the native `Buffer` and in the browser you have to specify it by calling `.configure`

+Note that it supports both miliseconds (timestamp is an integer) and microseconds (timestamp is a float).

 ### Node.js

 ``` js